samuela/bidirectional-typing/README.md

   | EApp Loc Expr Expr
 ```

-featuring a unit type. `Loc` here refers to a type which specifies source location of the expression.
+featuring a unit type which is simply a base type but without anything interesting that you can do with it. `Loc` here refers to a type which specifies source location of the expression.
 After all, two variables with the same name in different parts of the program are unique and need not have the same type.

 A corresponding interpreter is included as well,